harmanlamba/NameSayerGUI/README.txt

 Thanks:
 -------

-This project uses the Ionicons icon pack and the JFoenix JavaFX Material Design Library.
+This project uses the Ionicons icon pack, the JFoenix JavaFX Material Design Library, and the ControlsFX library.
 Please see the respective licenses at:
 - JFoenix: ./lib/jfoenix-license.txt
 - ControlsFX: ./lib/controlsfx-license.txt
 - Ionicons: ./src/icons/ionicons-license.txt